tjgq/iconize/README.md

     * *selector* is *variant.selector*.

+  * *variantsOnly*: if true, only build the specified variants (see below).
+By default, the unmodified icon is also built.

   * *variants*: a (possibly empty) array of objects with keys:
     * *name*: variant name to be appended to PNG file names.
     * *selector*: string to be appended to the CSS selector for this variant.